chelseacabrajac/TripleTen_Projects/README.md

-# TripleTen Data Science Projects
+# Chelsea's TripleTen Data Science Projects

 A portfolio of data science projects completed during the TripleTen Bootcamp, showcasing skills in data analysis, statistical modeling, and machine learning using Python.